gerdonr/Creating-Smart-Contracts-with-Solidity/.ipynb_checkpoints/README-checkpoint.md

 ## Instructions

 This assignment has 3 levels of difficulty, with each contract increasing in complexity and capability.
-We started  with Level 1, then moved forward as we complete the challenges.
+Start with Level 1, then move forward as you complete the challenges.
+You can build all three with the skills you already have!

 * **Level One** is an `AssociateProfitSplitter` contract.
 This will accept Ether into the contract and divide the Ether evenly among the associate level employees.
 This will allow the Human Resources department to pay employees quickly and efficiently.